Thud (media company): Background

 In 2014, Elon Musk expressed interest in purchasing satirical news site The Onion, however, the purchase did not make it past preliminary negotiations.
-In 2017, two former Onion editors who had left the site due to creative differences, Ben Berkley and Cole Bolton, were offered $2,000,000 in funding by Musk to start a satirical media company focused on real-world events.
+In 2017, two former Onion editors who had left the site due to creative differences, Ben Berkley and Cole Bolton, were offered US$2,000,000 in funding by Musk to start a satirical media company focused on real-world events.
 Berkley and Bolton began building out the company by hiring several other Onion writers and editors.
-In March of 2018, Musk formally announced the venture by tweeting "Thud!" followed by "That's the name of my new intergalactic media empire, exclamation point optional."
+In March 2018, Musk formally announced the venture by tweeting "Thud!" followed by "That's the name of my new intergalactic media empire, exclamation point optional."
 Musk claimed that the name was chosen because "It’s the sound something thick and dull makes when it hits the ground."

-Sometime around the end of 2018, Musk sold the company to Berkely and Bolton, citing concerns that Thud might satirize his own companies.
+Sometime around the end of 2018, Musk sold the company to Berkley and Bolton, citing concerns that Thud might satirize his own companies.
 While the two were able to launch several satirical projects over the course of six months, they were unable to find new investors.
-Berkeley and Bolton spent the remaining funds from Musk's investment on web hosting and the company shut down in May of 2019.
+Berkley and Bolton spent the remaining funds from Musk's investment on web hosting and the company shut down in May 2019.